dmiau/Personalized-Compass/Compass[transparent]/README.txt

 * Blocked by visualization, further blocked by distance [2:01PM]
 - need to scale the watch CoordinateRegion correctly calculateCoordinateSpanForDevice issues with watch.
-Fixed [4:35PM]
+Fixed [4:35PM] customize test case generation [11:58PM]

+- practice snapshots are not displayed correctly need to configure practice snapshot's visualization and device correctly [3/7, 11:50AM]
+- issue with the pool function?
+[3.8, 2:44PM]

 ***** Working
 - test mode - color coded the object of interest